JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 _____

 <a name="capumeas">
-# Capitalisation of Units of Measurement
+# Capitalisation of units of measurement
 </a>

 * Remember the good ol’ days when computer terms were set by computer people?
 Well, those days are over.
 [So now KB, MB and GB mean “1,000”](https://xkcd.com/394/).
 A nice, round number, to be sure, but missing the sciency feel of two to the power of ten.